Dark Incentives: Your app doesn't love you

 The ensuing discussion on HN thoroughly reaffirms Neil’s take.

-Bad UX by great designers happens when their design is not wholly in service of the user-experiencer.
+Bad UX by great designers happens when their design is not wholly in service of the user’s joyful experience.
 Spotify’s UI isn’t designed for user autonomy; rather, it’s designed to control user behavior.

 More control over the user means more money.
 A predictable and suggestible user is a lot easier to monetize than an unpredictable and self-directed one.

-Thankfully, Spotify’s subscription model doesn’t strongly disincentivize an open API, since they make money as long as their app API is used.
-Therefore, alternative clients do exist.
-However, their lenient approach to alt-clients might suddenly change if they deem it a bad business decision.
+Thankfully Spotify’s subscription model doesn’t strongly disincentivize an open API since they make money as long as their app API is used.
+Therefore alternative clients do exist.
+However, their lenient approach to alt-clients might suddenly change if they deem it a bad business decision. (update-2024)

 Absolute control over the user’s client interface means greater opportunity for profit, so other big subscription companies, like Discord for instance, strictly disallow alt-clients; probably because their particular subscription model (Nitro users) struggles with weak margins to hold up their massive free offering.